 Braids can do damage to your hair if they’re left in for too long or pulled too tightly during installation.
 Pulling the hair too tightly while braiding it can actually have the reverse effect and cause it to break rather than become stronger.

 Essentially, tight or heavy braids pull on the hair follicles and cause damage.
 Sustained pressure on the hair follicles can cause conditions like hair loss.
 To prevent this from occurring, it’s a good idea to loosen your braids, take breaks in between braided hairstyles, and massage the scalp with essential oils.
+Really tight braids aren’t great for thin hair, but there are still plenty of great styles for thin hair that are safe to wear.

 What Are Some Popular Braided Styles?